the-turing-way/the-turing-way/book/website/reproducible-research/open.md

 | Public | Research needs to be made accessible to the public. | Making research accessible for citizens. |

 Open practices also benefit the researchers that propagate them.
-For example, there is evidence {cite}`McKiernan et al. 2016<McKiernan2016Open>` that open access articles are cited more often, as shown by the metastudy presented in the figure below.
+For example, there is evidence {cite:t}`McKiernan et al. 2016<McKiernan2016Open>` that open access articles are cited more often, as shown by the metastudy presented in the figure below.

 ```{figure} ../figures/open-access-citations.jpg
 ---